intuition-dev/INTUITION2/_doc/docs/index.md

       mkdir prod   # you'll mount your production app here

 We will later edit `admin.yaml` in this folder.
+Also recommended, you may enjoy running ts-node more (but we support plain node as well)

 Now connect CodeAnywhere to /root (or whatever directory here) via SSH mount.
 Now CodeAnywhere is connected to your Meta admin/build; and soon it will be connected to your S3 production environment.